 We are often told that time heals all wounds.
 Unfortunately after a trauma, people replay events, experience flashbacks and get stuck in a loop of persistent thoughts and images of the events.

 You may feel stuck, with your normal fight or flight responses disrupted.
 Instead of being able to move forward, you feel frozen.
 Being stuck can affect your ability to stand up for yourself.
 You may struggle to be assertive.
 It can be hard to express anger, hard to say no, and this can have negative effects on your life.

 All of these things are difficult to understand and move through without help.
 There is no shame in seeking help and support while working through trauma.
 You don’t have to stay stuck, and your therapist can help you recover from trauma as easily as possible.

 I think I may be struggling with developmental trauma, but I’m not sure.

-If you are seeking help recovering from a trauma, give us a call at 832-209-2222 or schedule an appointment online.
-You can also contact us to find out more about trauma therapy in Houston.
+If you are ready to start healing, give us a call at 832-559-2622 or schedule an appointment online.
+You can also contact us to find out more about our trauma therapy in Houston.